winter-loo/snippets-web/grid-layout/README.md

 - That Grid can handle both one-dimensional and two-dimensional layouts effectively

 This project serves as a reference implementation demonstrating that CSS Grid can indeed fulfill all layout requirements in modern web development.

+## The limitation

+Grid shines when you need precise control over both rows and columns, but for a left-to-right layout with wrapping and variable item widths, Flexbox is more straightforward and better suited.